 Evidence-Based Interventions to Prevent Maternal Anemia

 Integration of evidence-based interventions is critical to maternal anemia prevention and control.
-Anemia during pregnancy is detrimental to both mothers and fetuses, increasing both maternal and perinatal mortality.
-Iron deficiency is the cause of about 50% of anemia in developing countries and, if present during pregnancy, also reduces the iron stores in infants and puts them at risk for permanent cognitive damage.
+Anemia during pregnancy is detrimental to both mothers and fetuses, increasing both maternal and perinatal mortality, and putting infants at risk for permanent cognitive damage.
 Malaria contributes to excessive red blood cell destruction and helminth (worm) infections, like hookworm, can lead to excessive blood loss, which can lead to anemia.
 Available scientific evidence shows that routine supplementation with iron and folic acid (IFA) in pregnancy is effective in preventing anemia where prevalence is high, yet pregnancy anemia rates in much of the world have not declined.
 In addition to IFA supplementation, integration of other key, evidence-based interventions (like anti-malarials and deworming) can be an effective means of reducing anemia prevalence among pregnant women and women of reproductive age when the multiple causes of anemia in a population are known (i.e., situation analyses).

 Using an Integrated Package to Prevent Maternal Anemia